Entanglement dynamics from universal low-lying modes: Brownian local GUE model

-where we have defined \be \eta^{(k)}\equiv (k \, k-1\, ...\, 1). \ee Since \eqref{free_state}has the structure of a state of $n-1$ free particles, we would expect the energies of the states \eqref{free_state} to be $\sum_{i=1}^{n-1} E_2(k_i)$, where $E_2(k)$ is the dispersion relation found numerically for the second Renyi entropy in Sec.~\ref{sec:finite_q}.
-We can check numerically that $E_3(k)$ obtained from the variational calculation in Fig. \ref{fig:renyi_dispersionplots} is smaller than the energies of these hypothetical states with free single-transposition domain walls: \be E_3(k) < \text{min}_{k_1, k_2 ~\text{s.t.}~k_1+k_2 =k}(E_2(k_1)+E_2(k_2))\, . \ee This can be interpreted as the result of an attractive interaction between the single-transposition domain walls, which causes the lowest-energy eigenstates in the relevant sector to be ``bound states'' of $n-1$ elementary domain walls of the form \eqref{psik_renyi}.
+where we have defined the permutation \be \eta^{(k)}\equiv (k \, k-1\, ...\, 1). \ee We would further expect the energies of the states of the form \eqref{free_state} to be approximately $\sum_{i=1}^{n-1} E_2(k_i)$, where $E_2(k)$ is the dispersion relation found numerically for the second Renyi entropy in Sec.~\ref{sec:finite_q}.
+For $n = 3$, we can check numerically that $E_3(k)$ obtained from the variational calculation in Fig. \ref{fig:renyi_dispersionplots} is smaller than the energies of these hypothetical states with free single-transposition domain walls: \be E_3(k) < \text{min}_{k_1, k_2 ~\text{s.t.}~k_1+k_2 =k}(E_2(k_1)+E_2(k_2))\, . \ee This is also visible from the expression for the ``bare energy" in the action of $P_{6}$ on these permutation states, see discussion around Eq.~(\ref{eq:eetaaction}) in App.~\ref{app:superhamhigher}.
+The entanglement domain wall can be interpreted as a \textit{bound state} of the $n-1$ elementary domain walls, which have an effective attractive interaction between them.
 A similar attractive attraction was also argued for using different techniques in random unitary circuits~\cite{zhou_nahum_statmech}.

-Even though the lowest excitations are ``bound states,'' states of the form \eqref{free_state} may still be present as higher excited states in the spectrum of $P_{2n}$.
-We will assume this in the rest of the discussion.~\footnote{It would be challenging to numerically check that these states are present in the spectrum by exact diagonalization due to the large on-site Hilbert space dimension of the superhamiltonian, which allows us to access only small system sizes.
-However, we comment on other methods that can be used to check this in the Discussion.} Such states would give a contribution $G_2(x, y, t)^n$ to the domain wall propagator $G_n(x, y, t)$, which would be added to contribution from the states \eqref{psik_renyi}.
+Even though the lowest excitations are these \textit{bound states}, scattering states of the form \eqref{free_state} may still be present as higher excited states in the spectrum of $P_{2n}$, and they may have significant overlap with the entanglement domain wall.
+Such higher energy states can also contribute to the growth rate $\Gamma_n(s)$ for an initial mixed state with entropy density $s$, since these might contribute more in the saddle point evaluation of integrals such as those in Eq.~(\ref{fullint_2ren}).
+We will assume this in the rest of the discussion and discuss a scenario that could resolve the unphysicality discussed in the previous section.\footnote{It would be challenging to numerically check that these states are present in the spectrum by exact diagonalization due to the large on-site Hilbert space dimension of the superhamiltonian, which allows us to access only small system sizes.
+However, we comment on other methods that can be used to check this in the Discussion.}